-As our new web presence evolves, we'd love to hear from you and get your feedback.
+As our online presence continues to evolve, we'd love to hear from you and get your feedback.
 Connect with us on Facebook and Twitter, or simply email the studio: email@example.com.